-However, it often isn’t.
-Earlier this year, when we asked more than 1,600 executors about their experience closing down a financial account, and two in five said that they were dissatisfied with bank staff’s skill and knowledge during the process, while one in six said the process lasted more than three months.
+However, it often isn't.
+Earlier this year, when we asked more than 1,600 executors about their experience closing down a financial account, and two in five said that they were during the process, while one in six said the process lasted more than three months.

 Here, Which? explores the difficulties of end-of-life administration and how you can make the process easier for yourself and your loved ones.

 After his father-in-law passed away in early February, John Smith (not his real name) did what many people find themselves doing following a bereavement.
 He rang up his father-in-law's bank, utility company, insurance provider, and TV and broadband providers to close the accounts.

 Or so he thought.
 But two months later, Plusnet told him his father-in-law's broadband account was £76 in arrears.

 'It hadn't closed the account down properly.
 I don't think they even knew he was dead,' said John.
 'They were still writing emails to him demanding money.'

 Understandably, the experience was particularly distressing for John's wife as she was still receiving correspondence to her father months after his death.

 Plusnet has since apologised to John and refunded the payments.
 Plusnet told us: 'We're really sorry to hear about Mr Smith's loss and we apologise for causing additional upset during a difficult time.
 Unfortunately, we didn't close his father-in-law's account correctly, which meant Mr Smith didn't receive the service our customers expect.'